-The Council will advocate for clarification of Guardianship laws to permit the pursuit of limited guardianship in all areas of the State, and to allow for family members who are guardians to be providers of service under the ID/DD Waiver program.
+The Council will advocate for clarification of Guardianship laws to permit the pursuit of limited guardianship in all areas of the State.

 People with developmental disabilities will not be forced to live or work in segregated facilities.

 People with developmental disabilities will live free from abuse, neglect, injuries, and preventable death.